nodejs/wiki-archive/Installation.md

 ```

 ## Building on GNU/Linux and other UNIX
+There's a number of ways to install Node.js on Linux, instructions for installing Node.js on specific Linux distributions using a package manager can be found at: [Installing Node.js via package manager](https://github.com/joyent/node/wiki/Installing-Node.js-via-package-manager).

 The filenames vary with the Node's version.
 The following examples are for Node v0.6.18.